 We will be following the PATHS program which is a resource to support children with their emotional well being; this includes recognising and managing feelings.
 We will look at what a healthy and balanced life style is and again at internet safety as this is a hot topic at the moment.
 We will also be looking at how we can be kind and how this will effect other people.

-Our learning will focus on a reggae song by Joanna Mangona called Zootime.
-We will be looking at the pulse, rhythm and pitch of the song whilst singing and playing instruments.
+Our learning will be focussed on a song by Joanna Mangona and Pete Readman called ‘Friendship Song.’
+We will be learning about singing and playing together in an ensemble.

 Trips and Special Events

-PE Kit should be named and kept in school and will remain here until the Easter holidays.
-Children should keep all books in their books bags at all times.
-For playtimes, children should only be bringing in fruit as a snack.
-Mathletics is set on a Monday and children are expected to attempt the three tasks throughout the week.
-Please remember one key ring per school bag!
+PE Kit should be named and kept in school and will remain here until the May half term.
+Children should keep all books in their books bags at all times and please continue to read daily with them as it is invaluable to developing their spelling, comprehension and storytelling skills.
+For playtimes children should only be bringing in fruit as a snack.
+Mathletics is set on a Friday and children are expected to attempt the three tasks throughout the week.